KatyaaC/katyaaC/README.md

 ## About

-Electronics and Communication Engineering student with an interest in software-driven problem solving and backend-focused projects.
+Electronics and Communication Engineering student with an interest in machine learning, computer vision, and backend-focused projects.
 Currently working on:
-- Data Structures and Algorithms in Python
+- Machine learning pipelines using scikit-learn and Flask
-- Backend development using Flask
+- Computer vision for signal and image classification
-- Applying software tools to real-world problem statements
+- Information retrieval systems using TF-IDF and BM25
 ---

 ## Featured Project